daviemakz/swapi-wiki/README.md

 # swapi-wiki
 A SPA wiki based on the swapi (Star Wars API) written in React.JS.
 This is my first React.JS app built from the ground up so its not going to be perfect!
-I must say though its a fantastic JavaScript library, once you get your head around some of the fundamentals its really intuitive, applications basically write themselves!
+I must say though its a fantastic JavaScript library, once you get your head around some of the fundamentals its really intuitive, the applications basically write themselves!
 Good stuff!

 # Installation
 To install run the following command: